learn-with-me/template-nodejs/README.md

 # Nodejs API Template

+> Note: This template is in progress right now.
+Version `1.0.0` will be released soon.

 This ready-to-use express-based API template comes with a few preset features that will be used in future projects.

 ## Features